Horrid Henry (TV series): Soundtracks

-On 17 November 2008, Novel Entertainment signed a record deal with EMI to release Horrid Henry's Most Horrid Album, which consisted of new music from the series which would later be featured in Series 2 of the show and was previously featured in the live show Horrid Henry: Live and Horrid!.
+On 17 November 2008, Novel Entertainment signed a record deal with EMI to release Horrid Henry's Most Horrible Album, which consisted of new music from the series which would later be featured in Series 2 of the show and was previously featured in the live show Horrid Henry: Live and Horrid!.
 It was released on 1 December 2008.

 In December 2019, the song "Horrid Happy Christmas" was released on Spotify and iTunes.

 Horrid Henry's Horrid Album was released on 14 January 2020.
 New tracks including My Song, Born To Be Rude, Wanna Be Me and Too Cool For School featured on the Vue Cinema special and will be released on the album.

 Video games

 On 27 January 2009, CPLG and Novel Entertainment appointed Asylum Entertainment as the show's video game partner.
 On 1 June 2009, it was announced that SouthPeak Games would co-publish and distribute the game.
 The game: Horrid Henry: Missions of Mischief, was released for the Nintendo DS and Wii on 4 December 2009.
 The game was later released on Microsoft Windows, and altogether sold 100,000 units on all three platforms in the UK.

 A second game: Horrid Henry's Horrid Adventure was released in November 2010 for the Nintendo DS.

 On 25 November 2011, Asylum and Koch Media subsidiary Europress released Horrid Henry: The Good, The Bad and the Bugly for the Nintendo 3DS.

-On 21 January 2022, P2 Entertainment released Horrid Henry's Krazy Karts for the Nintendo Switch eShop.
+On 21 January 2022, P2 Entertainment released Horrid Henry's Krazy Karts on the Nintendo eShop for Nintendo Switch.
 A Microsoft Windows port was released on 30 June 2022 on Steam.